 The Department of Economics has one core mission: to train both graduate and undergraduate students in the economic way of thinking and market process.
 Our internationally recognized faculty will guide your exploration of economic theory, equipping you with the analytical decision-making skills to prepare you to succeed in careers in business, public policy, government service, data management, as well as providing a solid foundation for future doctoral studies in economics.

 Economics is a general program, flexible enough to allow for a variety of student objectives.
-The Economics BA has over 21 units of open electives.
+The Economics BA has 17 units of open electives.
 These elective units give students the flexibility to supplement the thinking skills developed in economics with technical skills developed in such fields as finance, marketing, and public relations.
 A bachelor degree in economics serves as an excellent springboard to an MBA or law degree.

 Summary of Degree Units

 |Upper Division Economics Electives